 John R. Pinna, Town of Poughkeepsie Historian and leader of the Historic Preservation Commission

-The Town of Poughkeepsie's Historic Preservation Commission meets the third Thursday of each month at 7:00 PM in the Supervisor's Conference Room in Town Hall.
+The Town of Poughkeepsie's Historic Preservation Commission meets the first Tuesday of each month at 7:00 PM in the Supervisor's Conference Room in Town Hall.
 The meeting is open to the public and we welcome all interested parties.

 Town of Poughkeepsie Charter